evkx/evkx.github.io/content/models/byd/dolphin/dolphin_44.9kwh/_index.md

 ### Brakes

 The BYD Dolphin 44.9kWh is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The front discs measure 276 mm, while the rear discs are 262 mm.

 ### Regenerative Braking